AllianceSoftware/alliance-platform-py/.changeset/early-dingos-develop.md

 Generated launchers now retain uvx's isolated cache in a sandbox-writable, worktree-shared temporary location, avoiding repeated dependency downloads and builds after the first successful bootstrap.
 Mutable local tool sources now run as isolated editable dependencies so a shared cache cannot keep running an older build from the same checkout path.
+Cached local launchers probe and run offline, avoiding package-index retry delays while retaining an online first-run bootstrap.
 Python-backed verification commands automatically use a provisioned project virtualenv when the caller has not explicitly activated one, allowing project wrappers to invoke installed tools without requiring developers or agents to source ``activate`` first.